bluewitch/dwulf-manifesto/poems/Code_Is_Law.md

 <br>Creating worlds, in lines of array.

 In the dawn of machines, with gears and steam,
-<br>We dreamt a dream, a silicon dream.
+<br>We dreamt a theme, of a silicon dream.
 <br>Of electric minds, in metal encased,
 <br>And so began, this relentless chase.